k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 * Updating the parameters of the product's built-in plugins.
 * [Adding a new plugins](13_discovery_pipeline_settings.md#adding-new-plugins) — described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
 For example, when a plugin is updated from 'active' to 'inactive' in the baseline, it becomes 'inactive' in all project-level rules.
-A project rule, however, can override the baseline rule.
+A project rule, however, can override the Baseline rule.

 #### Revert Baseline Overrides

-The Baseline rule overrides can be reverted in one of the following ways:
+The Baseline rule overrides can be reverted by one of the following ways:

 ![](../images/discovery_pipeline_revert.png)

 1. Unchecking the **Override** checkbox on the Baseline rule to remove all overrides at once.
-2. Clicking the **revert** icon at the lower-left side of the screen to reset the plugin's order to the original order.
+2. Clicking the **revert** icon at the lower-left pane of the screen to reset the plugin order to its original sequence.
-3. Clicking the **revert** icon at the lower-right side of the screen to reset the plugin's current settings back to the baseline.
+3. Clicking the **revert** icon at the lower-right pane of the screen to reset the plugin's current settings back to the baseline.
    * Note that if this is a project-level plugin, reverting to the baseline would delete it (since this plugin is not part of the baseline).

 ## Project Rules